trampgeek/moodle-qtype_coderunner/docs/index.md

      * `text`: Display the output as text, html escaped. (default)
      * `json`: Display programs that output JSON, useful for capturing stdin and displaying images. (recommended).

-Accepts JSON in the run output with the fields:
+        The run output (which
+        must be JSON) should have the following fields:

-        + `returncode`: Exit code from program run.
+        + `returncode`: exit code from program run.
-        + `stdout`: Stdout text from program run.
+        + `stdout`: stdout text from the program run.
-        + `stderr`: Error text from program run.
+        + `stderr`: error text from the program run.
-        + `files`: An object containing filenames mapped to base64 encoded images.
+        + `files`: an object containing filenames mapped to base64 encoded images.
 These will be displayed below any stdout text.

-                When the returncode is set to 42, an HTML input field will be added after the last stdout received.
-When the enter key is pressed inside the input, the input's value is added to stdin and the program is run again with this updated stdin.
+            As a special case, if the returncode is set to 42, an HTML input field will be added after the last stdout received.
+When the enter key is pressed inside the input, the input field's value is added to stdin and the program is run again with this updated stdin.
             This is repeated until returncode is not set to 42.
-This allows simulation of interactive keyboard standard input within the run (with considerable effort - see CodeRunner demo website).
+This allows simulation of interactive keyboard standard input within the run (with considerable effort - see the [demo quiz](https://coderunner.org.nz/mod/quiz/view.php?id=548) on the CodeRunner website).

      * `html`: Display program output as raw html inside the output area. (advanced)

         + This can be used to show images and insert other HTML.
-                + Giving an <input> element the class coderunner-run-input will add an event: when the enter key is pressed inside the input, the input's value is added to stdin and the program is run again with this updated stdin.

   1. `open_delimiter`.
 The opening delimiter to use when inserting answer or Scratchpad code into the wrapper.
 It will replace the default value '{|'.